clux/logule/Readme.md

 ````

 Tree based log levels is the safe, overridable version of log levels.
-To strictly enforce suppression of certain levels, use environment variables.
+To strictly enforce suppression of certain levels, use config files.

 ## Configuration
 Since logule >= 0.7, rich configuration of colors, style, date formatting and global suppression of certain log levels is available.
 The [default configuration file](https://github.com/clux/logule/blob/master/.logule) results in output looking like the older versions.